10m+

 While they may not seem to appreciate your advice, there are some key messages and teachings worth persevering with.

-• Encourage budgeting.
-No matter how small their income, now is the time to help your teen get into the habit of making a plan for their money while they’re still at home and cushioned from real-life living costs.
+- Encourage budgeting: No matter how small their income, now is the time to help your teen get into the habit of making a plan for their money while they’re still at home and cushioned from real-life living costs.

 Banking for beginners

-There are two options – either a prepaid card, which usually has a membership fee and is available for children from aged six, or a debit card linked to a children’s bank account, available for children aged 11 and over.
-Both work in a similar way and won't let your child spend any more than the balance on the card.
+There are two options, which is either a prepaid card that may have a membership fee and is available for children from aged six, or a debit card linked to a children’s bank account, typically available for children aged 11 and over.

-Parents simply top up the child’s allowance online and set weekly spending limits.
-Top picks from Moneysavingexpert.com include HyperJar, which is managed via an app and can’t be used at ATMs, pocket money card and app Nimbl, which allows you to set daily, weekly or monthly spending limits, and Rooster Money, which lets you track those chores you agreed to pay for and splits pocket money between spending and saving pots.
+Other options include HyperJar, which is managed via an app and can’t be used at ATMs and Rooster Money, which lets you track those chores you agreed to pay for and splits pocket money between spending and saving pots.

 It's never too early to learn the value of financial planning and, as the years go by and life gets more complex, having an expert financial adviser by your side can bring significant benefits.